Crawl Space Techs

 WHAT ARE MY REPAIR OPTIONS TO PREVENT STANDING GROUNDWATER?

-1) Extend downspouts - no warranty, does not address rain water seepage around the property.
+No warranty.
+Does not address rain water seepage around the entire property.

-4) Interior footing drains - lifetime warranty, drainage installed inside the crawl space taken to a sump pump.
-Interior footing drains do not have several feet of dirt thrown on top of them so they will not clog up full of mud like an exterior footing drain would.
+Has a lifetime warranty.
+Drainage installed inside the crawl space taken to a sump pump.
+Interior drainage pipe and gravel does not have several feet of dirt thrown on top of it so it will not clog up full of mud like an exterior footing drain would.
+This option usually costs somewhere between $2,000 to $7,000 depending on the amount of drainage pipe you need.

 Please understand this, if you have existing mold and fungus in the crawl space and you keep the crawl space humidity under 60% all the time then the existing mold and fungus will go into a dormant stage.
 Once it is in dormant stage, there is no longer any new mold spore production and the wood framing will stop rotting.
 But, the wood framing will look the same.